 • some video games enhance spatial skills and working memory

-Even more interesting--at least to me--is the discovery that what you and your kids believe about intelligence can hamper the learning process.
+Even more interesting--at least to me--is the discovery that our beliefs about intelligence can hamper the learning

-People who believe that intelligence is a fixed, unchanging trait are
+process.
+People who are convinced that intelligence is a fixed, unchanging trait are

 less likely to learn from their mistakes and less likely to succeed in school.

 So here I present my guide to the “good bets”—evidence-based information about the ways that parents can nurture their children’s intelligence.
-If you don’t see a topic of interest, let me know.
-And check back later—-I will be adding more articles over time.
+I will be adding more articles over time.

 Exercise and intelligence

 It’s both intriguing and unexpected: Aerobic exercise stimulates brain growth and enhances our ability to learn.
 Studies also suggest that exercise helps kids focus attention in school.
-But there’s a catch: exercise must be voluntary.
-Animal studies suggest that involuntary exercise doesn’t yield the same benefits.
+But there’s a catch: To reap full benefits, exercise must be voluntary.
+Click here for the whole story.